Home Contact Phil

 Round Georges, Sutherland Road

-Pleasant pub with cheerful, helpful staff and a fine Sunday lunch – featuring real mint sauce!
-One of the few pubs round here to serve lunches midweek, too, and it's great food at reasonable prices.
+Pleasant pub with cheerful, helpful staff and a fine Sunday lunch.
+One of the few pubs round here to serve lunches midweek too, and it's great food at reasonable prices.
 Plus satellite footy.

 Kemp Town